HariSekhon/DevOps-Bash-tools/README.md

   - `gcp_find_orphaned_disks.sh` - lists orphaned disks across one or more GCP projects (not attached to any compute instance)
   - `gcp_secret*.sh` - [Google Secret Manager](https://cloud.google.com/secret-manager) scripts:
     - `gcp_secret_add.sh` - reads a value from a command line argument or non-echo prompt and saves it to GCP Secrets Manager.
 Useful for uploading a password without exposing it on your screen
+    - `gcp_secret_add_binary.sh` - uploads a binary file to GCP Secrets Manager by base64 encoding it first.
+Useful for uploading QR code screenshots.
+Useful for uploading things like QR code screenshots for sharing MFA to recovery admin accounts
     - `gcp_secret_update.sh` - reads a value from a command line argument or non-echo prompt and updates a given GCP Secrets Manager secret.
 Useful for uploading a password without exposing it on your screen
     - `gcp_secret_get.sh` - finds the latest version of a given GCP Secret Manager secret and returns its value.
 Used by adjacent scripts
     - `gcp_secret_label_k8s.sh` - labels a given existing GCP secret with the current kubectl cluster name and namespace for later use by `gcp_secrets_to_kubernetes.sh`